cardgdev/PFactoryAdventure-XD/README.md

 ## Other changes:

+- HM moves can be forgotten.
+Be careful not to softlock yourself!
-- "Mew under the truck" event
+- "Mew under the truck" event.
-- Increased TM availability
+- Increased TM availability.